williamhorning/williamhorning/src/content/docs/lightning/about.md

 should fulfil:

 1. having a pre-existing substantial user base
-2. having JavaScript libraries with decent code quality
+2. having Go libraries with decent code quality
 3. having rich-messaging support of some kind

 ## licensing